 During the Industrialization, a moment of economical growth back at the end of the 19th century gave birth to a big problem: housing.
-Population was growing with all the newcomers looking for a job in town… and no place to stay.
+The population was growing with all the newcomers looking for a job in town… and no place to stay.

 The tenements we know by the name of “vilas” were a new solution: a small quarter inside a quarter, sometimes just a “patio” with a gate – a unique “island” inside the city for the workers to live in, in most cases without paying rent, along with the necessary infrastructure.